 - A coin or large flathead driver

-- Jug, pitcher, bottle, or otherwise similar container for water/coolant
+- Clean jug, pitcher, bottle, or otherwise similar container for water/coolant

 Do not use regular tap water or any other coolant mixture not authorized by AON3D.
-With improper cooling fluid, potential failure mechanisms include: galvanic corrosion, algal growth, scale formation, and polymeric degradation - all of which will cripple performance of the cooling system and can lead to catastrophic component failure.
+With improper cooling fluid, potential failure mechanisms include: galvanic corrosion, algal growth, scale formation, and polymeric degradation.
+Any or all of these mechanisms will negatively affect the performance of the cooling system and can lead to catastrophic component failure.

-Start by opening the fill port of the pump reservoir with a coin or large flathead driver.
-With the aid of the included funnel, pour coolant into the circuit until the reservoir is almost filled to the top.
+Start by opening the fill port of the pump reservoir with a coin or a large flathead driver.
+Using the included funnel, pour coolant solution into the circuit until the reservoir is almost filled to the top.

-Plug the pump motor power into the harness that was installed earlier, and let the pump run until the reservoir level goes down.
-Unplug the pump power to stop it.
-The funnel should be removed from the fill port when the pump is running to let air escape from the system easily.
+Plug the pump motor power into the harness, and let the pump run until the reservoir level goes down.

 The coolant pumps are not intended to be run dry.
 Avoid having the pumps run when the reservoir level is low.